zliobaite/Australopithecus-hat/README.md

 # Australopithecus-hat
-This is to accompany a research paper.
+This is to accompany a commentary paper currently under review.